-If you want to check ferry prices and schedules to Fuerteventura from different places, I recommend using Ferryhopper.
+If you want to check ferry prices and schedules from different places, I recommend using Ferryhopper.
 Through this platform, you will be able to see which shipping company offers the best price this specific journey.

 It is a good option if you are already on another Canary Island, such as Gran Canaria or Lanzarote, and wish to continue your trip by visiting Fuerteventura.